-Weather apps, with their large scale computer-generated models, are not sensitive enough to take into account the microclimate that is created by Kotor Bay’s mountains and water.
+Weather apps, even paying ones, with their large scale computer-generated models, are not sensitive enough to take into account the microclimate that is created by Kotor Bay’s mountains and water.

 There is no single forecast available that can accurately predict the weather here, unless it is mid-summer and a heat wave.